How Long Do You Have to File a Claim for a Truck Accident in NJ?

 Here are some examples of those exceptions:

 • Minors.
-If the accident victim is a minor, the statute of limitations may be extended.
+The statute of limitations may be extended if the accident victim is a minor.
 The two-year period typically starts once the minor turns 18.

 • Discovery rule.
 In some cases, injuries or damages may not be immediately apparent.
 The statute of limitations can be extended if you could not have reasonably discovered the injury or its cause at the time of the accident.
 The two-year period would then begin from the date you discovered or should have discovered the injury.

 • Government entities.
-If your truck accident claim is against a government entity or employee, specific procedures and shorter time frames often apply.
+Specific procedures and shorter time frames often apply if your truck accident claim is against a government entity or employee.
 You typically have to file a notice of claim within 90 days of the accident.

 Steps to Take After a Truck Accident